 Due to the COVID-19 pandemic, we are suspending the award of this fellowship until further notice.

-The Omohundro Institute and the William & Mary Lemon Project: A Journey of Reconciliation have been pleased to welcome inaugural OI-Lemon Project Fellow Vineeta Singh for a two-year postdoctoral fellowship, beginning July 1, 2018, in the history of institutions and economies of oppression with a preference for higher education and slavery.
-The OI-W&M Lemon Project Postdoctoral Fellowship is supported by the Ronald Hoffman Fund in Honor of the OI’s Director Emeritus.
+The Omohundro Institute and the William & Mary Lemon Project: A Journey of Reconciliation were pleased to welcome inaugural OI-Lemon Project Fellow Vineeta Singh for a two-year postdoctoral fellowship, 2018-2020, in the history of institutions and economies of oppression with a preference for higher education and slavery.

 Ms. Singh completed her Ph.D. in Ethnic Studies at the University of California, San Diego.
 Upon accepting the OI-Lemon Project fellowship she said, “I am excited to bring my research on race, racism, and U.S. higher education to William & Mary and to build new classes and community programming with the Lemon Project and the Omohundro Institute.”

-As OI-W&M Lemon Project Fellow, Ms. Singh has devoted most of her time to research and writing, and has also worked closely with the OI and Lemon Project staffs and participated in colloquia and other scholarly activities of the OI and W&M. She developed and taught a course on the subject of her research (Whose University?
+As OI-W&M Lemon Project Fellow, Ms. Singh devoted most of her time to research and writing, and also worked closely with the OI and Lemon Project staffs and participated in colloquia and other scholarly activities of the OI and W&M. She developed and taught a course on the subject of her research (Whose University?
 A People’s History of U.S. Higher Ed) as well as honed her digital humanities skills and contributed to the intellectual life of the Lemon Project through the Project’s Omeka site and university website.

 The Omohundro Institute is a leading research organization for the study of early America, broadly conceived.
 The publisher of books and the William & Mary Quarterly, the OI hosts conferences, seminars and other events and sponsors a range of predoctoral and postdoctoral fellowships.